google/starthinker/tutorials/Bulkdozer/Bulk_Creative_Swaps.md

 ## Push to Campaign Manager

-Push to Campaign Manager through the menu Bulkdozer -> Push to CM.
+Push to Campaign Manager by going to your StarThinker recipe and clicking the "Run" button.

 Watch the Log tab as the process runs and your campaign is trafficked.
 When you see the message "Bulkdozer traffic job ended" in the logs the